Choosing a course

 Can I visit the College to look around, or talk about my options?

-Attending an open event is the perfect way to get a feel for college life - visit our events page to view our upcoming dates and book your place.
+Attending an open event or group guided campus tour is the perfect way to get a feel for college life - visit our events page to view our upcoming dates and book your place.

 Will there be any taster or transition days this summer?